Bacula-Systems/ansible-collection-bacula-enterprise/README.md

 ## Ansible version compatibility

-This collection has been tested against following Ansible versions: **>=2.9,<2.10**.
+This collection has been tested against following Ansible versions: **>=2.9,<2.11**.

 ## Requirements

 - A valid Bacula Systems subscription is required to make use of this Ansible Collection.

 - The `jmespath` library package must be installed on the Ansible host running the playbook (eg: `apt install python3-jmespath` on Debian 10).
 This is needed for the `json_query` filter.
+This requirement is included in the requirements.txt file available in the collection.

 - The `remote_tmp` variable should be set in your Ansible configuration to avoid the warning: